TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-5}
-When searching for dietary restrictions, there was no information available on the menu for what ingredients were included or excluded.
-Even though there is an entire tool dedicated to users to filter by dietary restrictions, it’s buried on the footer, even on the menu page, and completely hidden on a selected menu.
+When searching for dietary restrictions, no information was available on the menu.
+However, at the bottom of the page in the footer, there is a tool for filtering menu items by dietary restrictions.

 {:.mb-5 .text-3xl .dark:text-white.dark:text-white}
 Suggestions

 {:.text-xl .mb-5}
 Make the allergy and nutrition tool more prominent on the menu page.
-Additionally, vegetarian/ gluten-free labels on the menu would go a long way as well.
+Additionally, vegetarian and gluten-free labels on the menu would go a long way.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-10-img-1.jpg "an image title"){:.mb-10 .w-full}